PhMajerus/FIGfonts/README.md

 It uses three rows of characters built from 6×12 pseudo‑pixels for half‑width and 12×12 pseudo‑pixels for full‑width, rendered as 3×3 and 6×3 octant matrices.

 Because a FIGfont is never a primary text font but a title‑sized companion to the user’s terminal or editor font, phm‑shinonome is designed for full parity with modern terminal and editor coverage.
-Any text that renders correctly in the terminal should also render correctly when piped through figlet using this font, without missing glyphs placeholders (tofu).
+Any text that renders correctly in the terminal should also render correctly when piped through figlet using this font, without missing-glyph placeholders (tofu).
 This guarantees that scripts and utilities outputs can be safely "upscaled" into large ASCII‑art titles.

 **Japanese compatibility**